UPDATE – March 2020

 Stay safe everyone – Peter & Jacqui

 We’ve been snowshoeing in the Pirin for some years now and started providing treks in 2018.
 The response was fantastic.
 So much so that we now have 3 different was you can enjoy giving it a go…

-Although we do work privately, over the years we’ve come to recognise that some people like to join a group.
+1: Snowshoe Tuesdays – Over the years we’ve come to recognise that some people like to join a group.
 It’s a great way to meet like minded folk and enjoy a day in the mountains at the same time.
 So, we’ve put together a series of snowshoeing hikes for this winter.
 They are of various levels of suitability and are all favourites of ours.
 The walks will take place on a Tuesday.
-Starting January 2019.
-Keep an eye on our social media or blog for more…
+Starting on the 7th January 2020.

 The idea is to have a small group on each trip.
 The cost is £25 p/p including snowshoes (if you want to block book 4 or more places, contact us for a discounted price), prices exclude any chairlifts and transport to the start/ finish if you need it; which we can arrange.

 2: Private Groups – If there’s a group of 4 (or more) of you and you don’t want to or can’t come on a Tuesday, then we’ll organise a day just for you.

 This is ideal for families with younger children.
 We’ve got snowshoes for little trekkers!

 The pricing is the same as for a Tuesday.